 As a business owner, an insect infestation can be devastating for the growth of your business and your clientele.
 If you’re a business owner and your building has a pest infestation of any kind, we will provide you extermination services with professionalism and expertise.
 We can work around your schedule, ensuring that your clientele will not be affected.

 Do it yourself pest control can be frustrating and time consuming, and many times doesn’t lead to the result you were hoping for.
-Let Senske Pest Control take the stress and hassle out of eliminating pests for you.
+Let our Las Vegas, Nevada Pest Control services remove the stress and hassle out of eliminating pests for you.
 Our methods are proven and safe and we guarantee you’ll be satisfied with our service.

 You can feel secure knowing that before any services are provided, our Las Vegas pest control technicians will provide you with an estimate for the cost of the pest treatment.
 Our goal at Senske Pest Control is to provide a quality service that helps you and that doesn’t break your bank account while doing so.
 Our fee will be determined by the size of the structure (square feet), what part of the structure will need pest removal (exterior, interior or both), and whether the service is a one-time application or includes bi-monthly preventive pest control.